M3rcuryLake/Nyxelf/README.md

 - [x] Detect Pyinstaller files
 - [ ] Add Effective Logging

+## Known Issues and Contribution.
+- **`tcpdump` dropping `ICMP`, `ARP` etc ** : tcpdump running inside the guest shows no ICMP and ARP packets even when programs like `ping` or `traceroute` are run, forming PCAP files lacking reliable information.
+This may be caused by the choice of the networking.
+According to research, the current `qemu` command doesn’t actually define any explicit network backend, which means `qemu` silently defaults to:
+    ```
+    -netdev user,id=net0 -device e1000,netdev=net0
+    ```
+That’s user-mode networking (NATed), and it only forwards TCP/UDP connections, fakes DNS and DHCP, and drops raw protocols like ICMP or ARP.
+A fix for this would be using TAP or SLiRP with packet passthrough as TAP provides a real Layer-2 interface that behaves like a proper NIC, which helps in capturing the network and application layer activity.

+- **Stdin deadlock in sandbox** : Binaries that use reads from the TTY or otherwise expect a TTY-based interactive stdin, the process appears to hang, crash, or exit with EOF/SIGSEGV when run under the sandboxed environment when run under tracing tools.
+This may happen due to `bpftrace` waiting for a stdin input and `pexpect` getting a wrong read like `"Enter a number :"` instead of `# ` therefore.
+A proper fix to this would be to add an option to support secondary inputs, though you can overcome this with a bit of shell magic or using some sort of wrapper, it would add unwanted noise in the bpftrace output and anyways, anyone would want maximum support.
+So letting reverse engineers to make the most out of it by adding the option to supply the binary with custom inputs or random gibberish, or letting them choose which signal (`SIGTERM`, `SIGKILL`, etc) they want to send to the running process after analysis ran for a certain timeframe, would be the way to go.

 ## License
 This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License - see the [LICENSE.md](https://github.com/m3rcurylake/nyxelf/LICENSE.md) file for details.